-We will help you set up your physical environment and SteamVR™ Tracking for your headset.
+We will help you set up tracking for your headset.

 Positional tracking for your headset